-6.3 Lost/stolen passes
+5.3 Lost/stolen passes

-Passes that have been lost or stolen can be replaced on payment of an administration fee of £10.
-In the case of pupils eligible for free travel, a temporary pass (TA10) is available.
+Passes that have been lost or stolen can be replaced on payment of an administration fee.
+Current administration fees are published on the County Council's website.

+In the case of pupils eligible for free travel, a temporary pass is available.
 For the replacement of passes not issued by TTS the full cost of replacement must be borne by the parents/carers, unless a locally arranged alternative scheme exists.